-- potential shortages of some key components; - •product performance shortfalls, if traceable to particular product components, since the supplier of the faulty component cannot readily be replaced; - •discontinuation of a product or certain materials on which we rely; - •potential insolvency of these vendors; and - •reduced control over delivery schedules, manufacturing capabilities, quality and costs.
+- •potential shortages and cost increases of some key components; - •product performance shortfalls, if traceable to particular product components, since the supplier of the faulty component cannot readily be replaced; - •discontinuation of a product or certain materials on which we rely; - •potential insolvency of these vendors; and - •reduced control over delivery schedules, manufacturing capabilities, quality and costs.

 In addition, we evaluate new suppliers pursuant to our internal procedures.
 This process involves evaluations of varying durations, which may cause production delays if we were required to qualify a new supplier unexpectedly.
 We generally assemble our systems and parts based on our internal forecasts and the availability of raw materials, assemblies, components and finished goods that are supplied to us by third parties, which are subject to various lead times.
 If certain suppliers were to decide to discontinue production of an assembly, component or raw material that we use, the unanticipated change in the availability of supplies, or unanticipated supply limitations, could cause delays in, or loss of, sales, increased production or related costs and consequently reduced margins, and damage to our reputation.
-If we were unable to find a suitable supplier for a particular component, material or compound, we could be required to modify our existing products or the end-parts that we offer to accommodate substitute components, materially related to our sourcing (particularly concerning raw materials), there is no guarantee that will sufficiently protect us if we suddenly lose access to supplies unexpectedly.
+If we were unable to find a suitable supplier for a particular component, material or compound, we could be required to modify our existing products or the end-parts that we offer to accommodate substitute components, material or compounds.
+While we monitor risk internally related to our sourcing (particularly concerning raw materials), there is no guarantee that will sufficiently protect us if we suddenly lose access to supplies unexpectedly.